 What will I do on Quest?

-All Quest participants will backpack through a section of the longest hiking trail in the United States and have the opportunity to rappel.
-Those who participate on the 10 Day program will also rock climb.
+All Quest participants will backpack through a section of the longest hiking trail in the United States while they learn valuable outdoor skills and develop bonds with their leaders and fellow first-years.
+Those who participate on the 10 Day, 4 Day Combination, and Rock Climbing trips will also have the opportunity to rock climb.

 Will I have to do everything?